OFRN Program Overview

 - Use the capabilities of other organizations in the state to run key educational initiatives such as the biannual design competition undertaken by OAI.

 - Continue to provide proposal training and market intelligence to improve the competitiveness of US and Ohio research institutes and firms for a broad array of federal and industry-sponsored opportunities.

 The OFRN’s model for engagement with academia, industry, and the Ohio-based federal partners has greatly enhanced Ohio’s future workforce competitiveness and has generated greater than a 5 to 1 return on investment.
-Our intent is to expand this model nationally in collaboration with the USAF.
-Visit our partner page for a full list of government, industry and academic partners.
+We intend to expand this model nationally in collaboration with the USAF.
+Visit our partner page for a full list of government, industry, and academic partners.